 Every household has hazardous products.
 Old containers of household chemicals can deteriorate and leak [like our old chlorine bleach did!], causing dangerous fumes and fires when stored inside your house, or polluting rainwater runoff when stored outside.

 When disposed improperly, these products end up in the landfill or down the drain.
 They can leach toxic chemicals and heavy metals into the soil and groundwater.
 Workers can be injured when these products are crushed in garbage and recycling trucks or poured down the drain.San Francisco Department of the Environment

 Shortly after, the construction crew swooped in and used up the outgoing supplies for themselves and their families.
 Indeed, if I’m correct, cities recommend donating unused products when possible.
-I just hope they used everything safely! 🙂
+We just hope they used everything safely. 🙂